secretflow/scql/docs/reference/engine-config.rst

 Config for SecurityCompromise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SCDB provides some security compromise options, which can be selectively enabled when the security risk is acceptable to speed up the overall operation.
+SCQL provides some security compromise options, which can be selectively enabled when the security risk is acceptable to speed up the overall operation.

 1. reveal_group_mark:
-default disable, if enabled, SCDB will expose grouping information(size of each group) when calculating group-by-aggregation, thereby avoiding the overhead caused by pre-shuffle.  ``risk``: group size will be leaked, which is equivalent to the result of count(*)
+default disable, if enabled, SCQL will expose grouping information(size of each group) when calculating group-by-aggregation, thereby avoiding the overhead caused by pre-shuffle.  ``risk``: group size will be leaked, which is equivalent to the result of count(*)

 A typical config of security_compromise can be like: